Jamaican Patois: Vocabulary

 Words from Hindi include ganja (marijuana).
 Pickney or pickiney meaning child, taken from an earlier form (piccaninny) was ultimately borrowed from the Portuguese pequenino (the diminutive of pequeno, small) or Spanish pequeño ('small').

-There are many words referring to popular produce and food items—ackee, callaloo, guinep, bammy, roti, dal, kamranga.
-See Jamaican cuisine.
+There are many words referring to popular produce, food items, and Jamaican cuisine—ackee, callaloo, guinep, bammy, roti, dal, kamranga.

 Jamaican Patois has its own rich variety of swearwords.
-One of the strongest is bloodclaat (along with related forms raasclaat, bomboclaat, pussyclaat and others—compare with bloody in Australian English and British English, which is also considered a profanity).
+One of the strongest is bloodclaat (along with related forms raasclaat, bomboclaat, pussyclaat and others)—compare with bloody in Australian English and British English, which is also considered a profanity.